cfaulkner985/poster-king/README.md

 ## Features to implement in the future
 * I would set up a product management system where I would be able to modify posters in the front end instead of using the back end.
 I would have a sections for adding, editing and deleting posters.
 * I would like to add more cagegories of posters instead of just focusing in on sports movies.
 I would like to expand into movie posters as I know this is a very popular market.
-* I would also like to add framing to the poster ion the future where I would give the user an option of a few frames they could choose to go around the poster if that is something they would like to add.
+* I would also like to add more sizes in the future to the posters.
+At the minute I have decided to just have a default size but I have left the code in for sizes so in the future it will be easier for me to add it in.

 ## Technologies Used
 * I have used HTML, CSS and JavaScript programming languages.